 - What time drives the best results for my email campaigns?

 This’ll help you determine the best opportunity window to send to your recipients without any guesswork, maximising your results.
+You also want to be sure you send the right email to the right person and use segmentation.

 3. Always optimise for multiple devices